 PENNSYLVANIA STATE POLICE CRIMINAL RECORD CHECK (Act 34) INSTRUCTIONS

-Applicants can go to the Pennsylvania Access to Criminal History website and apply for their criminal record check online with the Pennsylvania State Police.
-Click Here
+Pennsylvania Access to Criminal History to apply for their criminal record check online with the Pennsylvania State Police.

 Link to the Pennsylvania Criminal Record Check form (SP4-164)